 If an RV park is going to offer any kind of hookup, it’s likely to be this one: shore power.

-When it comes to an RV electric hookup, it is pretty much as simple as plug and play.
-However, it’s important to power down all your electronics before you do so, just in case the campground’s power source has faulty wiring that might fry your electronics.
+When it comes to RV electric hookups, it is pretty much as simple as plug-and-play.
+However, it’s important to power down all your electronics before you do so, in case the campground’s power source has faulty wiring that could fry your electronics.
 You can also invest in a polarity tester to ease your mind before you plug in.
-Finally, you can route your devices through surge protectors just like you would at home.
+Finally, you can route your devices through surge protectors like you might at home.

-Another important note: RVs draw different amounts of power, or amps, depending on size and design.
+Another important note: RVs draw different amounts of power, or amps, depending on their size and design.
 Your rig might come with a 30 amp plug (three prongs) or a 50 amp plug (four prongs).
 You may need to invest in a converter if the site where you’re staying doesn’t offer an exact match.
-Keep in mind, too, that if you can only draw 30 amps of power, you’ll be able to use fewer electronics at once.
+Keep in mind that if you can only draw 30 amps of power, you’ll need to use fewer electronics at once.

 RV Water Hookup